nodeshift/web-application-reference/docs/development/styles.md

 Since it is generally harder to design for a smaller screen, the team recommends a mobile first and responsive approach to an applications layout.
 When defining css rules it is recommended to put the rules for mobile first followed by the rules for other layouts that your application might have.

-The use of [Media Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) allows you to apply CSS styles to your application using various characteristics, such as sceen resolution and orientation.
+The use of [Media Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) allows you to apply CSS styles to your application using various characteristics, such as screen resolution and orientation.
 Media Queries will help with the responsive approach to writing applications as mentioned above.

 Another way of making an application responsive is with either the Grid or Flex layouts.
 The team is familiar with both Grid and Flex, while Grid is slightly prefered.
 Depending on the situation, both can be used.